-Orthopaedic surgeon Levi Morse and his wife Tina’s three-year-old son Orlando was diagnosed with stage four, high risk, neuroblastoma when he was only eight months old.
+Orlando, the baby boy of orthopaedic surgeon Levi Morse and wife Tina, was diagnosed with stage four, high-risk neuroblastoma when he was only eight months old.

 “Each time he is due for scans I hold my breath as we wait for results,” said Tina.
 “The anxiety is overwhelming.
 There are no curative treatment options for Orlando if he were to relapse.”

 “Research is the way forward for our family.
 Orlando was given a five-year survival rate between 20 and 30 per cent at diagnosis.
 Scientific breakthroughs will increase that survival rate.
 Even if it could go up to 50 per cent – that would offer us hope.”

 “Naturally we want a cure for childhood cancer, but now that Orlando has gone through treatment, our hope lies in increasing his chances of living longer.”

 With that in mind, the Townsville locals, who also have three daughters, held a fundraising dinner last year which raised over $15,000 for The Kids’ Cancer Project.
 On the night the couple also presented a personal cheque for $20,000 to the charity’s founder, Col Reynolds OAM.

 The Morse family and Cr Jenny Hill, Mayor of the City of Townsville present a cheque to Col Reynolds for all monies raised by the community.